microsoft/powercat-automation-kit/site/content/contribution/authoring.md

 The following sections outline technical, design and outcome based guidelines for authoring contributions

+## Goals

+As we build our documentation is it important to consider how we enable our readers to **Fall into the pit of success**.

+Brad Abrams defined [The Pit of Success in 2003](https://web.archive.org/web/20160705182659/https://blogs.msdn.microsoft.com/brada/2003/10/02/the-pit-of-success/) as

+> The Pit of Success: in stark contrast to a summit, a peak, or a journey across a desert to find victory through many trials
+> and surprises, we want our customers to simply fall into winning practices
+> by using our platform and frameworks.
+To the extent that we make it easy to get into trouble we fail.

+Given this goal consider the following:

+- Provide a "no cliffs experience"

+  - Help Administrators and Central governance teams create a self-service model of using {{<product-name>}}

+  - Allow users to make use of Development environments to get hands on if a central environment is not available and they want to features before a test or production deployment of the {{<product-name>}}

+  - Allow usage of Trial environments with easy setup to get hands on with the  {{<product-name>}}

+- Provide a channel for feedback.
+Give options for customers to provide input on what we can improve

 ### Source Control

 - You have completed [Documentation](/contribution/documentation) steps to download and push changes to the GitHub repository
 - New changes are pushed to a new branch and have a Pull Request to review changes
-- All documentation should be either markdown, JSon or static assets that can be version controls and reviewed using standard pull requets process
+- All documentation should be either markdown, JSon or static assets that can be version controls and reviewed using standard pull request process

 ## Design Guidelines